Abhishekbagdiya01/BookAI-Summary/README.md

 ## Features

-- **Search for Books:** Easily search for books using the Google Books API.
+- 🔍 **Search for Books:** Easily search for books using the Google Books API.
-- **Detailed Book Information:** View comprehensive details about each book, including the title, author, description, and more.
+- 📖 **Detailed Book Information:** Get comprehensive details about each book, including title, author, description, and more.
-- **AI-Generated Summaries:** Generate quick and insightful summaries for any book with the power of AI.
+- 🤖 **AI-Generated Summaries:** Quickly generate insightful AI-powered summaries for any book, helping you grasp key concepts fast.
-- **User-Friendly Interface:** Enjoy a clean and intuitive UI designed for a smooth user experience.
+- 🎨 **User-Friendly Interface:** Experience a smooth, clean, and intuitive UI built for ease of use.

+## Libraries and Tools

+- **Expo** - A framework for building cross-platform apps with ease.
+- **Tenstack Query** - For managing and caching server-state data efficiently.
+- **React Navigation** - Provides smooth navigation between screens.
+- **Google Generative AI** - Powers the book summary generation with AI-driven insights.

 ## Installation